-- 1. People with disability have the same opportunities as others to access our services and any events organised by us. - 2.
-People with disability have the same opportunities as others to access our accommodation and facilities. - 3.
-People with disability can access our information as readily as others. - 4.
-People with disability receive the same level and quality of service as others from our staff. - 5.
-People with disability have the same opportunities as others to communicate with us. - 6.
-People with disability have the same opportunities as others to participate in any public consultation by us. - 7.
-People with disability have the same opportunities as others to obtain and maintain employment with us.
+- 1. People with disability have the same opportunities as other people to access the services of, and any events organised by this agency. - 2.
+People with disability have the same opportunities as other people to access this agency's building and other facilities. - 3.
+People with disability receive information from this agency in a format that will enable them to access the information as readily as other people are able to access it. - 4.
+People with disability receive the same level and quality of service from this agency's staff as other people receive from the staff of this agency. - 5.
+People with disability have the same opportunities as other people to communicate with this agency. - 6.
+People with disability have the same opportunities as other people to participate in any public consultation by this agency.

+7. People with disability have the same opportunities as other people to obtain and maintain employment with this agency.